 The total cost of my transport which I had to book was of 170 Euros.
 Year: 2016.

-Klagenfurt (Austria) – Frankfurt (Germany) – Zurich (Swissterland) – Paris (France) – Dublin (Ireland) – Copenhagen (Denmark) – Milan (Italy) – Klagenfurt (Austria)
+Klagenfurt (Austria) – Frankfurt (Germany) – Zurich (Switzerland) – Paris (France) – Dublin (Ireland) – Copenhagen (Denmark) – Milan (Italy) – Klagenfurt (Austria)

 The outcome of planning my own backpacking trip

 I was always waiting for someone else to bring me along on their trips or plan everything for me.
-Oh, I had no idea was I was missing.
+Oh, I had no idea on what I was missing.

 This simple, basic thing, gives a feeling a self-control, confidence, and it illustrates how in the end we can manage everything.

 I manage to travel cheaper, decide my own pace of travelling, destinations, and means of transport.

 And it put a smile on my face on those mornings where at 3 am I was waking up, heading to the airport.
 Because it was all me.
 Every second of it, it was my idea and I happily embraced it.

-But you I had to put in the work.
+But I had to put in the work.
 Nothing worth having comes easy or cheap.
 And cheap isn’t always about the money.

-There are still a lot to be said, but I hope you got the idea.
+There is still a lot to be said, but I hope you got the idea.
 Anyway, feel free to tell me about your plans and travel ideas and I will try my best to help you.
 When I don’t travel, it makes me really happy to help someone else travel!

 Please share, pin, tell your friends!
 Travel cheap and be happy!